Siddharth-Karanchery/Siddharth-Karanchery/README.md

 ### Hi there 👋!
 I am Siddharth, a developer looking for the next puzzle to solve.
-So if you think I can help you on problem/challenge, please feel free to reach out to me.
+So if you think I can help you with a problem/challenge, please feel free to reach out to me.

 - 📫 How to reach me: +91 - 99161 - 16616, SIDDHARTHKARANCHERY .
 OFFICIAL@GMAIL .
 COM <br>
 - 😄 I’ve built a webapp to give insight on the CRS Draws (<https://siddharth-karanchery.github.io/ocanada>)